adamsilver/adamsilver.io-jekyll/index.md

 # Hello, my name is Adam.
 I’m a UX-driven Front-end Developer based in London, UK.

 Websites should be accessible by all people &mdash; no matter their location, age, ability or interaction preferences.
-Subsequently, their choice of browser and device should be largely irrelevant &mdash; embracing the conventions of the web leads to an intuitive and delightful User Experience.
+Subsequently, their choice of browser and device should be largely irrelevant &mdash; embracing the conventions of the web leads to an intuitive and delightful experience.

 My experience, in building responsive, cross-browser (not multi-browser), accessible, rich and progressively enhanced user interfaces means I know what works, what doesn't and what to avoid in the process from a technical and UX perspective.